alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 </vector>
 ```

-The triangular play and circular record icons are both filled paths with orange and red fill colors respectively.
-The pause icon, on the other hand, is a stroked path with a green stroke color and a stroke width of 2.
-Each path's drawing commands are executed with respect to a `12x12` grid:
+The triangular play and circular record icons are both filled `path`s with orange and red fill colors respectively.
+The pause icon, on the other hand, is a stroked `path` with a green stroke color and a stroke width of 2.
+Each `path`'s drawing commands are executed with respect to a `12x12` grid:

 {% include posts/2016/10/22/includes1_drawing_paths_path_commands.html %}

-As we mentioned above, one of the benefits of `VectorDrawable`s is that they provide _density independence_, meaning that they can be scaled arbitrarily on any screen without loss of quality.
+As we mentioned earlier, one of the benefits of `VectorDrawable`s is that they provide _density independence_, meaning that they can be scaled arbitrarily on any device without loss of quality.
 This ends up being both convenient and efficient: developers no longer need to go through the tedious process of exporting different sized PNGs for each screen density, which in turn also leads to a smaller APK size.
-However, the main reason for using `VectorDrawable`s in our case is that they'll enable us to animate the individual `path`s that make up each icon using the [`AnimatedVectorDrawable`][AnimatedVectorDrawable] class. `AnimatedVectorDrawable`s can be thought of as the glue that connects a `VectorDrawable` and one or more `ObjectAnimator`s: the `VectorDrawable` defines a series of uniquely named paths (or groups of paths), and the `AnimatedVectorDrawable` maps the parts of the icon that should be animated to their corresponding `ObjectAnimator`s.
-As we'll see, the ability to target individual elements to be animated within a `VectorDrawable` is quite powerful.
+However, in our case the main reason for using  `VectorDrawable`s is that they'll allow us to animate the individual `path`s that make up each icon using the [`AnimatedVectorDrawable`][AnimatedVectorDrawable] class. `AnimatedVectorDrawable`s can be thought of as the glue that connects `VectorDrawable`s with `ObjectAnimator`s: the `VectorDrawable` assigns each animated `path` (or `group` of `path`s) a unique name, and the `AnimatedVectorDrawable` maps each of these names to their corresponding `ObjectAnimator`s.
+As we'll see, the ability to target individual elements within a `VectorDrawable` to be animated is quite powerful.

-The remainder of this blog post will cover four techniques that are used to create icon animations: _transforming `group`s of `path`s_, _trimming stroked `path`s_, _morphing `path`s_, and _clipping `path`s_.
-We'll end the post with one last epic icon animation that combines all of the techniques into one.
+The remainder of this blog post will cover four general techniques for creating `AnimatedVectorDrawable` icons: _transforming `group`s of `path`s_, _trimming stroked `path`s_, _morphing `path`s_, and _clipping `path`s_.
+We'll end the post with an example that combines all of these techniques into one last icon animation.

 ### Transforming `group`s of `path`s

-In the previous section we saw that a path's appearance could be altered by modifying properties such as its opacity and color.
-The `<group>` tag takes things a step further, allowing us to apply transformations on one or more paths simultaneously.
-Specifically, the `<group>` tag supports the following animatable transformation types:
+In the previous section we learned how to alter a single `path`'s appearance by directly modifying its properties, such as its opacity and color.
+In addition to this, `VectorDrawable`s also support _group transformation_s using the `<group>` tag.
+Specifically, the `<group>` tag enables us to chain together transformations on one or more `path`s using the following animatable attributes:

 | Property name        | Element type | Value type |
 |----------------------|--------------|------------|